Child support orders may be reviewed and adjusted as follows

 - Upon completion of the emancipation/termination process for a child who reaches adulthood, a review and adjustment for the remaining children on the order may be requested.

 - A minimum support order was originally entered.

-2. Both parties are sent financial information packets.
+Both parties are sent financial information packets.
 Parties have 45 days to complete and mail the packets to the CSEA.
-If the requesting party does not return the packet, the review will be denied.
+If the requesting party does not return the packet, the review will be dismissed.

 The revised order will be included in an Administrative Findings and Recommendation.
 The recommendations will include a notice that either party has the right to request an administrative hearing if he or she does not agree with the adjustment.
 If no hearing is requested, the revised order will be submitted to the court.

 If an administrative hearing is requested, the hearing will be scheduled within 15 days after the request is received.